AlvarBer/Persimmon/docs/src/milestones.md

-**Capped** is more than a minimum viable product, a extensive proof-of-concept, with a few limited algorithms and the ability of inputing `.csv` files, with a restricted interface in which we don't drag & drop algorithms but merely select buttons.
+**Capped** is more than a minimum viable product, a extensive proof-of-concept, with a few limited algorithms and the ability of inputing `.csv` files, with a restricted interface in which algorithms are not dragged and dropped but merely selected through buttons.

 **Parity** means a more or less complete parity in terms of features and visual interaction.
-It is not very important to have the same number of underlying algorithms because that's not the focus of the project.
+It is not very important to have the same number of underlying algorithms because that's not the focus of the project, and creating new blocks having the underlying algorithm is easy.

-And the final milestone is **Compilation**, the ability to get the python source code from the visual representation, also improving the interface to have a better flow, such as in unreal blueprints, which provide a very intuitive interface [@shah2014mastering].
+And the final milestone is **Compilation**, the ability to get the python source code from the visual representation, also improving the interface to have a better flow, more akin to Unreal Engine, as discussed on the literature review chapter, state of the art section.

-This milestone would bring Persimmon utility outside just the realm of learning, as it would be a convenient tool for the exploratory work of any ML solution (Business case, a Kaggle[^kaggle] competition, etc...
+This milestone would bring Persimmon utility beyond the realm of learning tool, as it would be a convenient tool for the exploratory work of any ML solution (business case, a Kaggle[^kaggle] competition, etc...).

-Out of scope, but possible further applications of the system are **web/junyper** integration that means the system would be accessible from a website interface, and script **synthesization**, which is the opposite of compilation, meaning the ability to visualize on persimmon a python source file.
+Out of scope, but possible further applications of the system are **web/junyper** integration, which would mean the system would be accessible from a website interface, and script **synthesization**, which is the opposite of compilation, in other words the ability to translate a python source file to the Persimmon visual representation.

 Gantt Diagram